openbuckets/openbuckets-sdk-js/README.md

-# openbuckets
+# OpenBuckets

-OpenBucketsApi - JavaScript client for openbuckets

-The [OpenBuckets](https://openbuckets.io) web-based tool is a powerful utility that allows users to quickly locate [open buckets in cloud storage systems](https://openbuckets.io) through a simple query.
+The [OpenBuckets](https://openbuckets.io) web-based tool is a powerful utility that allows users to quickly locate open buckets in cloud storage systems through a simple query.
 In addition, it provides a convenient way to search for various file types across these open buckets, making it an essential tool for security professionals, researchers, and anyone interested in discovering exposed data.
-This Postman collection aims to showcase the capabilities of OpenBuckets by providing a set of API requests that demonstrate how to leverage its features.
-By following this collection, you'll learn how to utilize OpenBuckets to identify open buckets and search for specific file types within them.
+This package aims to showcase the capabilities of [OpenBuckets](https://openbuckets.io) by providing a set of API requests that demonstrate how to leverage its features.
+By following this collection, you'll learn how to utilize [OpenBuckets](https://openbuckets.io) to identify open buckets and search for specific file types within them.

+For more information, please visit [https://openbuckets.io](https://openbuckets.io)

 ## Installation